Deepakkori45/LSTM/README.md

 # Indian Stock Forecasting using LSTM
 # Introduction
 This project focuses on predicting stock prices using a Long Short-Term Memory (LSTM) model.
-We utilize historical data including the closing price of the stock to train the model and make predictions.
+We utilize historical data including the closing price of the stock to train the model and make predictions. **We collected historical stock data including the closing prices.**

-# Data Collection
-We collected historical stock data including the closing prices.

 # Data Preprocessing
 Date vs Closing price graph